Reneva-dev/RENNEW25098_PTO2502_GroupA_Reneva_Newman_DSJ05/README.md

 Add offline support and caching.

-🪪 License
+## 🪪 License
-This project is for educational purposes as part of the DJS03 – React Landing Page module.
+This project is for educational purposes as part of the DJS05 – Navigation and Routing module.

-vbnet
-Copy code

-If you want me to generate a README with your real repo URL or tweak anything else, just say the word!